pskl/pskl.github.io/_posts/2010-10-10-why_birthdays_suck.md

 ### Ikigai

 You're probably familiar with the japanese concept of Ikigai in which one seeks to intersect categories to find a new occupation that's worth doing.
+This intersectional approach is very convenient for finding areas in which upsides start to stack up significantly.

 <img class='post-image' src="/assets/pictures/ikigai.jpg">